Designing Events for Pet Parents

 Pet events are changing as the perception of pet ownership is evolving.
-Pets aren’t simply furry add-ons—they’re members of the family.
-That rings especially true for millennials, 44 percent of which view their pets as starter children.
+Pets aren’t simply furry add-ons — they’re members of the family.
+That rings especially true for millennials, 44% of which view their pets as starter children.
 And that shift in perception signifies a big opportunity for brands.

 Whether you’re looking for new ways to target pet parents, designing pet events, or something in between, take a spin through these fur baby-friendly strategies.